 YOUR PERSONAL INFORMATION-GENERAL DATA PROTECTION REGULATION (GDPR)

-GDPR is bringing in new legal protection for personal information from May 25th 2018.
+GDPR introduced new legal protection for personal information from May 25th 2018.
 This tells you what personal information I hold and why, and what your rights are.

 Therapist’s Name: Susie Prichard-Casey

 In order to give professional treatments, I will need to gather and retain potentially sensitive information about your health.
 I will only use this information for informing massage and reflexology treatments and associated recommendations concerning aspects of health and wellbeing.
 I take basic contact details and information via my website to allow me to contact you and handle bookings.